zzjjjiang/python-starter/Intro/readme.md

 000000000X
 ```

-HINT: Try to implement the solution from start to finish only using 1 row with 10 seats (optionally commit and push your branch), then modify your solution to support any number of rows and seats.
+HINT: Try to implement the solution from start to finish only using 1 row with 10 seats (optionally commit and push your branch), then modify your solution to support 3 rows with 10 seats.

 HINT: My architecture:
 ```